-Visit the newly opened Douglas County Tourism/Welcome Center located inside the Douglas County Museum of History and Art.
+Visit the newly opened Douglas County Tourism/Visitor Information Center located inside the Douglas County Museum of History and Art.
 Get information about Douglas County points of interest, events and much more.
 The Center is open Tuesdays - Fridays, 10 a.m. - 5 p.m., and Saturdays, 10 a.m. - 3 p.m.

 Douglas County Hall of Fame

 - Ray Eberle: singer, actor, bandleader and entertainer